Vicarious Liability

 Difference between full and vicarious liability

-Full liability arises when any instance of liability in which an employer is directly responsible for its wrongful acts.
-Or for any wrongful act of an employee expressly authorised by the employer that causes loss or harm to a third party.
+An employer is fully liable for their own wrongful acts or for any wrongful act committed by an employee within the scope of employment that causes harm to a third party.

 Examples of full liability include: